Kumakōgen, Ehime: Climate

-Kumakōgen has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Kumakōgen has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kumakōgen is 13.2 °C. The average annual rainfall is 2014 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 24.4 °C, and lowest in January, at around 1.9 °C.
+The temperatures are highest on average in August, at around 24.4 °C, and lowest in January, at around 1.9 °C.

 Demographics

-Per Japanese census data, the population of Kumakōgen has been decreased drastically since the 1950s and is now only third of what it was a century ago.
+Per Japanese census data, the population of Kumakōgen has decreased drastically since the 1950s and is now less than a third of what it was a century ago.

 History

 The area of Kumakōgen was part of ancient Iyo Province.
 During the Edo period, the area was divided between the holdings of Matsuyama Domain or Ōzu Domain.
 The village of Kumachō was established with the creation of the modern municipalities system on December 1, 1889.
-It was raised to town status on August 20, 1901 and renamed Kuma.
-On August 1, 2004 Kuma merged with the villages of Mikawa, Omogo and Yanadani, all from Kamiukena District to form the town of Kumakōgen.
+It was raised to town status on August 20, 1901, and renamed Kuma.
+On August 1, 2004, Kuma merged with the villages of Mikawa, Omogo and Yanadani, all from Kamiukena District to form the town of Kumakōgen.

 Government

 Kumakōgen has a mayor-council form of government with a directly elected mayor and a unicameral town council of 13 members.
 Kumakōgen is lumped together with the city of Matsuyama, with the combined area contributing 16 members to the Ehime Prefectural Assembly.

-In terms of national politics, the town is part of Ehime 4th district of the lower house of the Diet of Japan.
+In terms of national politics, the town is part of Ehime 3rd district of the lower house of the Diet of Japan.
+Prior to 2022, the town was part of Ehime 4th district.